dotnet/docs/docs/framework/reflection-and-codedom/security-considerations-for-reflection.md

 ## Version Information

-- Beginning with the [!INCLUDE[net_v40_long](../../../includes/net-v40-long-md.md)], transparent code cannot use reflection to access security-critical members.
+- Beginning with the .NET Framework 4, transparent code cannot use reflection to access security-critical members.

 - The <xref:System.Security.Permissions.ReflectionPermissionFlag.RestrictedMemberAccess?displayProperty=nameWithType> flag is introduced in the [!INCLUDE[net_v20SP1_long](../../../includes/net-v20sp1-long-md.md)].
 Earlier versions of the .NET Framework require the <xref:System.Security.Permissions.ReflectionPermissionFlag.MemberAccess?displayProperty=nameWithType> flag for code that uses reflection to access nonpublic members.
 This is a permission that should never be granted to partially trusted code.